danielfriis/journal-2/_posts/2024-08-26-improving-rag.md

 date: 2024-08-26 12:03:00 +0100
 ---

 By now, most people working with LLMs have either heard of or worked with RAG (Retrieval-Augmented Generation).
 However, finding good resources on how to make it work well in practice have been challenging to me.
-This is why I decided to write this article about my own learnings.
+This is why I decided to write this note about my own learnings.

 ## Quick RAG introduction